ktr0921/comm-expl-kg-a2c/README.md

 ## Set-up

-- We follow the set-up from [rajammanabrolu/KG-A2C](https://github.com/rajammanabrolu/KG-A2C), and put all the non-python files in ``etc`` directory.
+- We follow the set-up from [rajammanabrolu/KG-A2C](https://github.com/rajammanabrolu/KG-A2C), and put all the non-python files in ``etc/`` directory.
+- Download COMET-BART from [allenai/comet-atomic-2020](https://github.com/allenai/comet-atomic-2020) and put it in ``etc/pre-trained-models/``

 - Run the code
 ```python